-Internationally renowned experts lecture on everything from furniture history to paintings conservation to current trends in architecture and design.
-The annual Design Seminar, held in May features well-known national and international designers who share their personal sources of inspiration and views of current trends in interior, architectural, garden, and landscape design.
-The 2020 program will feature three distinguished speakers who will discuss Southern design with an emphasis on dining and entertainment.
+Internationally renowned experts lecture on everything from furniture history and painting conservation to current trends in architecture and design.
+The annual Design Seminar, held in May, features well-known national and international designers who share their personal sources of inspiration and views of current trends in interior, architectural, garden, and landscape design.
+The 2020 program will feature three distinguished speakers who will discuss southern design with an emphasis on dining and entertainment.
 Tickets will be available for the upcoming holidays, a perfect limited edition present!

 MESDA houses a full library.